 Dropping the Mask

 As I got happier, I also became stronger.
 This happens when you have someone in your life that wants you to be happy and believes in you.
 Jake let me cry when I needed it, reminded me that I was a great mom when I had bad mom days, and that I was still a good person in the end.
-Jake saw me get angry and call him out on his mistakes but I believe he respected me more afterwards.
+Jake saw me get angry and call him out on his mistakes but I believe he respected me more afterward.
 In return, he was himself around me.
 (The only times he wasn’t was during an episode, but that was out of his control.)

 I started writing poems again.
 I began to learn my limits and got tired of being yelled at constantly.
 I got tired of being put down even when I was putting out my best efforts.
 I lost 60 lbs, straightened my hair and bought new clothes.